-The same year, drivers 16 to 20 years old made up seven percent of the population in North Carolina, but they accounted for 14 percent of all crashes and nine percent of fatal crashes.
+The same year, drivers 16 to 20 years old made-up seven percent of the population in North Carolina, but they accounted for 14 percent of all crashes and nine percent of all fatal crashes.

 The plan also highlights some interesting characteristics about crash victims.
 For example, 16-year-old drivers are less likely to crash than their older counterparts.